airshipit/shipyard/docs/source/API.rst

 --------------------
 Shipyard will serve as the entrypoint for documents (designs, secrets, configurations, etc...) into a site.
 Documents are posted to Shipyard in collections, rather than individually.
-At any point in time, there will be two represented versions of documents in a site that are accessible via this API:
+At any point in time, there will be several versions of documents in a site that are accessible via this API:

 - The "Committed Documents" version, which represents the last version of documents that were successfully commited with a commit_configdocs action.